 https://issuu.com/southbristolvoice/docs/south_bristol_april_2024_final_e7227054afe837

-The production is a collaboration between Garry Atterton (local historian), Helen Sheppard (poet) and Charlie Atterton and Jakob op den Brouw (musicians), creating a unique presentation of local history and poetry accompanied by music.
+The original Voices of the Bedminster Coalminers production was a collaboration between Garry Atterton (local historian), Helen Sheppard (poet) and Charlie Atterton and Jakob op den Brouw (musicians), where they created a unique presentation of local history and poetry accompanied by music.

-Forty three members of the Garland family were miners and eight of those were tragically killed eking out a living from this arduous occupation.
+Six geneartions and Forty three members of the Garland family were Bedminster coalminers Eight of those were tragically killed eking out a living from this arduous occupation.

 There were four main pits, employing over a thousand boys and men, pay was low and hours were long.
 Tragically over a hundred and fifty miners were killed in accidents.